Aberystwyth: 1901 to present

 Aberystwyth hosted the National Eisteddfod in 1865, 1916, 1952 and 1992.

-On the night of Friday, 14 January 1938, a storm with estimated wind speeds of up to 90 mi/h struck the town.
+On the night of 14 January 1938, a storm with estimated wind speeds of up to 90 mi/h struck the town.
 Most of the promenade was destroyed, along with 200 ft of the pier.
 Many properties on the seafront were damaged, with every property from the King's Hall north affected; those on Victoria Terrace suffered the greatest damage.
-Work commenced on a protective coffer dam which continued into 1940, with total costs of construction coming to £70,000 (equivalent to £2.5 million today).
+Work commenced on a protective coffer dam, which continued into 1940, with total costs of construction coming to £70,000.
+(Note: Equivalent to £2.5 million today.)

 Cymdeithas yr Iaith Gymraeg (Welsh Language Society) held their historic first protest on Trefechan Bridge in Aberystwyth, on 2 February 1963.

-The first independent Welsh Evangelical Church was established in Aberystwyth (see Evangelical Movement of Wales).
+The first independent Welsh Evangelical Church was established in Aberystwyth.
+(Note: See Evangelical Movement of Wales.)

 On 1 March 2005, Aberystwyth was granted Fairtrade Town status.

-In March 2009 mayor Sue Jones-Davies, who had played the role of Judith Iscariot in the film Monty Python's Life of Brian (1979), organised a charity screening of the film.
-Principal actors Terry Jones and Michael Palin also attended.
-There is a popular, but incorrect, urban myth that the town had banned the film (as some authorities did) when it was first released.
+In March 2009, mayor Sue Jones-Davies, who had played the role of Judith Iscariot in the film Monty Python's Life of Brian (1979), organised a charity screening of the film; principal actors Terry Jones and Michael Palin also attended.
+There is a popular, but incorrect, urban myth that the town had banned the film, as some authorities did, when it was first released.

-During the aftermath storms from Cyclone Dirk on Friday 3 January 2014, the town was one of the worst hit in Wales.
+The town was one of the worst hit in Wales when Cyclone Dirk passed through on 3 January 2014.
 Properties on the adjoining promenade were then evacuated for the next five days, including 250 students from the university.
 Ceredigion Council appealed to the Welsh Assembly Government for funds, whilst Natural Resources Wales undertook surveys and emergency preventative measures.

-North Parade, Aberystwyth was reported to be the most expensive street in Wales in 2018, based on property prices.
+North Parade was reported to be the most expensive street in Wales in 2018, based on property prices.

 In 2025, Aberystwyth was named the first Welsh UNESCO City of Literature, despite not being a city itself, in recognition of it and the wider county's literary and academic history.

 Geography

 Penglais Nature Park (Parc Natur Penglais) is a woodland overlooking the town.
 The park was created in 1995 from a disused quarry and surrounding woodland that had formerly been part of the Richardes family estate.
-In spring a carpet of bluebells bloom, in common with the many other bluebell woods.
+In spring, a carpet of bluebells bloom, in common with the many other bluebell woods.

 The park covers 27 acre.
-It was the first Nature reserve to open in Ceredigion and is the only UNESCO Man and Biosphere urban reserve in Wales.
+It was the first nature reserve to open in Ceredigion and is the only UNESCO Man and Biosphere urban reserve in Wales.